-1. The objectives of this Chapter are to:
+The objectives of this Chapter are to:

-- (a) facilitate the production and commercialization of innovative and creative products in each Party; and - (b) achieve an adequate and effective level of protection and enforcement of intellectual property rights.
+- (a) facilitate the production and commercialisation of innovative and creative products in each Party; and - (b) achieve an adequate and effective level of protection and enforcement of intellectual property rights.

-Nature and scope of obligations
+Nature and Scope of Obligations

-1. Each Party shall ensure an adequate and effective implementation of the international treaties dealing with intellectual property to which they are parties including the Agreement on Trade-related Aspects of Intellectual Property (hereinafter called TRIPS Agreement) contained in Annex IC to the WTO Agreement.
-This chapter shall complement and further specify the rights and obligations between the Parties under this Agreement and those treaties.

-2. For the purpose of this Chapter, intellectual property refers at least to all categories of intellectual property that are the subject of Article 5 (Copyright and Related Rights) to Article 10 (Plant Variety Rights) of Section 2 (Standards Concerning Intellectual Property Rights).
-The protection of intellectual property includes protection against unfair competition as referred to in Article 10bis of the Paris Convention for the Protection of Industrial Property of 20 March 1883, as last revised at Stockholm on 14 July 1967 (hereinafter referred to as "the Paris Convention").
+- 1. The Parties shall ensure an adequate and effective implementation of the international treaties dealing with intellectual property to which they are parties including the Agreement on Trade-related Aspects of Intellectual Property (hereinafter referred to as "TRIPS Agreement") contained in Annex IC to the WTO Agreement.
+This chapter shall complement and further specify the rights and obligations of the Parties under the TRIPS Agreement and other international treaties in the field of intellectual property. - 2.
+For the purpose of this Chapter, intellectual property refers at least to all categories of intellectual property that are the subject of Sub-Section 1 (Copyright and Related Rights) to Sub-Section 7 (Plant Varieties) of Section B (Standards Concerning Intellectual Property Rights).
+The protection of intellectual property includes protection against unfair competition as referred to in Article 10bis of the Paris Convention for the

-3. This Chapter does not preclude the Parties from applying provisions of domestic law introducing higher standards for the protection and enforcement of intellectual property, provided that they do not violate the provisions of this Chapter.
+- Protection of Industrial Property of 20 March 1883, as last revised at Stockholm on 14 July 1967 (hereinafter referred to as "Paris Convention"). - 3.
+This Chapter does not preclude the Parties from applying provisions of domestic law introducing higher standards for the protection and enforcement of intellectual property, provided that they do not violate the provisions of this Chapter.